Health Sciences, Health Information Management, B.S. to Law, J.D. Accelerated Program

-This accelerated program enables health information management majors to obtain their undergraduate and graduate degrees in six years.
+This accelerated track enables health information management students to obtain their undergraduate and graduate degrees in six years.

 For additional information, see the catalog entries for the following programs:

 SLU's B.S. in health information management is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).